the1valid/CSC1002-23spring/README.md

  ### Assignment 3: 40%

- my grades: 10/10 for UI, 8/10 for logic, and 8.75/10 for coding style  (the time complexity is to high)
+ my grades: 10/10 for UI, 8/10 for logic, and 8.75/10 for coding style  (the time complexity is too high)